lucamlouzada/GentzkowLabTemplateFork/setup_instr.md

 ### Setup

 1. Create a GitHub account and install the Git desktop / command line clients
 2. Install [Git LFS](https://git-lfs.com/).
-Note that you only need to do step 1 under "Getting Started" at this point
+Note that you only need to do step 1 under "Getting Started" at this point.
+If using MacOS, we recommend installing with [Homebrew](https://brew.sh/).
 3. Give your GitHub ID to a lab member who can give you permissions to the appropriate repositories

 ## Large File Storage: Dropbox and Google Drive